 }

 Attach this policy to the IAM user or role linked to your local AWS profile.
-You can find the <GATEWAY_ID> in the Terraform output's gateway_id.
-While you could use wildcards in the Resource, it's recommended to limit it to specific Gateway ARNs for security reasons.
+You can confirm <GATEWAY_ID> from the Terraform output gateway_id.
+While it's possible to use wildcards for Resource, it's recommended to narrow it down to specific Gateway ARNs for security reasons.

 What is MCP Proxy for AWS?